 Webinar 4.
 Interpreting Data and Making Decisions

-- Interpretation of CBM data making decision when instructional change is recommended.
+- Identifying when instructional change is recommended.

 - How to use CBM/progress monitoring data to develop IEP goals and objectives.

 Video: Kari Pofahl on using data based information, what changes she considers.

 If progress monitoring data suggest that the student is not progressing at the desired rate (provided that the goal is realistic), change needs to be considered.
 The following are broad categories of change that may be considered as part of the instructional process.